 “That doesn’t make sense,” said Sonn who works for the Minnesota Department of Transportation.
 “I’ve been paying for 12 years now.”

-There are so many “gotcha’s” when it comes to student loans which is why we always recommend, for the borrowers benefit, to consult a professional loan advisor so they understand everything they need to know about their loans.
+There are so many “gotcha’s” when it comes to student loans which are why we always recommend, for the borrower’s benefit, to consult a professional loan advisor so they understand everything they need to know about their loans.

 These programs were designed to help borrowers but they’ve done the exact opposite.
 Many still aren’t seeing the light at the end of the tunnel after close to a decade of paying back their loans.